ramwin/django-calm-cache/README.md

 #### CalmCache Configuration

-`CalmCache` backend accepts the following parameters:
+`LOCATION` parameter defines the name of another, "real", Django cache backend which will be used to actually store values

- * `LOCATION`: the name of another, "real", Django cache backend.
-Will be used to actually store values
+`CalmCache` backend accepts the following options:

  * `MINT_PERIOD`: the time period that starts right after the user-supplied or default timeout (`TIMEOUT` setting) ends.
    First request during this period receives get() miss (`None` or default) and